shyiko/electron-har/readme.md

 });
 ```

-In a headless environment you might want to use [kesla/headless](https://github.com/kesla/node-headless) (which will start Xvfn for you).
+In a headless environment you might want to use [kesla/headless](https://github.com/kesla/node-headless) (which will start Xvfb for you).

 ```js
 var headless = require('headless');